Spakeyvr/Jarvis-AI-Assistant/README.md

 - Speak immediately after the acknowledgment sound
 - Check microphone levels in your system settings
 - Adjust `LISTEN_TIMEOUT` and `SILENCE_THRESHOLD` in `config.py`

+**This is still an early build and may be somewhat broken or weird.**
+Do not expect a perfectly functioning assistant like Gemini voice mode.
+It can answer most questions, but it won't be the best at it.